package-url/purl-spec/README.rst

 - the `type` must NOT be encoded and must NOT contain separators

 - the '#', '?', '@' and ':' characters must NOT be encoded when used as
   separators.
-The may need to be encoded elsewhere
+They may need to be encoded elsewhere

 - the ':' `type` separator does not need to and must NOT be encoded.
 It is unambiguous unencoded everywhere